 How To Install

-In order to install PyAMF you may use one of the repositories mentioned under Additional Information > Repositories section above.
+To install PyAMF you may use one of the repositories mentioned under Additional Information > Repositories section below.
 Or, simply download the addon directly (if such option is present).

 - Open up Kodi and navigate into Add-ons.

 - Click the open box icon (above the side-menu).

 - Select the repository you wish to install from.

 Updated: October 12, 2020